Eugen Jochum: Biography

 He was a regular recording artist, from his first records in 1932.
 In the stereo LP era, he recorded mainly for Deutsche Grammophon.
 His DG cycle of the symphonies of Anton Bruckner, split between the Berlin Philharmonic and Bavarian Radio Symphony Orchestra, has remained in the record catalogs ever since its first issue in the 1960s.
 This cycle and a later Jochum Bruckner cycle, with the Staatskapelle Dresden for EMI, have been widely and frequently acclaimed and have caused his name to be especially associated with this composer.
 In addition, he was president of the International Bruckner Society from 1950, and wrote extensively about Bruckner interpretation.
 Still, according to his New York Times obituary, he said in a 1983 interview, "Today, everyone thinks of me as a specialist in Bruckner's symphonies.
 But I began with the music of Bach, Mozart and Beethoven.
 And it is to their music that I still feel closest."
 His recordings of Bach's Mass in B minor and St. John Passion are frequently counted among the finest of these works.
 His three complete recordings of the Beethoven symphonies have also been strongly praised: they were made with the Berlin Philharmonic and Bavarian Radio Symphony Orchestra in the 1950s for Deutsche Grammophon, with the Royal Concertgebouw Orchestra in the late 1960s for Philips, and with the London Symphony Orchestra in the 1970s for EMI.
 Jochum also made two complete recordings of the symphonies of Johannes Brahms, one with the Berlin Philharmonic in the mid-1950s, the other with the London Philharmonic in 1977.
 On the strengths of these sets, the conductor Kenneth Woods called him "the greatest Brahms conductor who ever lived."
 (Others would nominate Weingartner or Toscanini.)
 He also recorded the Brahms piano concertos with Emil Gilels, a recording that is often listed among the finest made of these works.
 His recordings of Mozart, Haydn, Schumann, Wagner and Carl Orff have also been highly praised.
 His 1967 recording of Carmina Burana is considered by Bill Alford to be an authoritative interpretation, as Orff himself was present during the recording and endorsed the finished product.

 Regarding his podium technique, Kenneth Woods blogs, "Look at his hands -- very small and focused motions but so powerful."
 Woods also states that "his sense of rubato, while still incredibly daring, is perhaps more un-erring than even that of Wilhelm Furtwängler."

 Jochum's older brother Otto Jochum (1898–1969) was a composer and choral conductor; his younger brother Georg Ludwig Jochum (1909–1970) was, like Jochum, an orchestral conductor.
 His daughter Veronica Jochum is a pianist on the faculty of the New England Conservatory of Music in Boston, Massachusetts.

 Jochum died in Munich in 1987, at the age of 84.
-His wife Maria predeceased him, in 1985.